wb64dev/winlator-wb64/README.md

 - __Gamepad:__ Optional (xinput/xbox recommended)

-__NOTE: Recommended for game titles released before 2012 or DX9-based, Some games especially those from 2012 onwards, may experience performance issues.__
 __Results can vary based on the device used, environmental conditions, and other factors, such as simultaneous processing, and different processor capabilities.__